WCSX

-WCSX (94.7 MHz) is a commercial FM radio station licensed to Birmingham, Michigan, and serving Metro Detroit.
+WCSX (94.7 FM) is a commercial radio station licensed to Birmingham, Michigan, and serving Metro Detroit.
 It broadcasts a classic rock radio format and is owned by the Beasley Broadcast Group.
 The studios and transmitter are on Radio Plaza in Ferndale.
 Despite its call sign, WCSX is not affiliated with the CSX Corporation.

 WCSX transmits its signal from a tower at 951 feet in height above average terrain (HAAT) with an effective radiated power (ERP) of 13,500 watts.
 Five other Detroit radio stations transmit their signal from the same tower.
-WCSX broadcasts using HD Radio technology.
-Its HD-2 digital subchannel carries Fox Sports Radio programming, known as "The Roar" which feeds FM translators at 93.5 and 99.9 MHz.
-The HD-3 subchannel plays Christian Contemporary music from the Smile FM network.
+WCSX broadcasts using HD Radio technology, with 2 additional HD subchannels.